Animeghost/Animeghost/README.md

-- 👋 Hi, I’m @Animeghost
+- 👋 Hi, I’m Animeghost
-- 👀 I’m interested in ...
+- 👀 I’m interested in working with startup and passion projects
 - 🌱 I’m currently learning Python, Java, SQl, Springboot
 - 💞️ I’m looking to collaborate on any backend projects
-- 📫 How to reach me ...
+- 📫 you can reach me on linkdln https://www.linkedin.com/in/bassey-inameti-8173b3198/

 <!---
 Animeghost/Animeghost is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.